 Upwork supports multiple banking methods, compatible both for US and non-US freelancers.
 However, each banking method comes with withdrawal fees that often vary.

-- Direct to Local Bank – this banking method is compatible with non-US users.
+• Direct to Local Bank – this banking method is compatible with non-US users.
 All you have to do is deposit it to your local bank.
-To withdraw money, the bank will hold $0.99 of the total sum. - Wire Transfer – This method is on the pricey side.
+To withdraw money, the bank will hold $0.99 of the total sum.

+• Wire Transfer – This method is on the pricey side.
 Although you can transfer money to every bank with it, the service costs $30 per wire.

-- Direct to US Bank – this banking method is most convenient for US users as the payments are made free to all US banks.
+• Direct to US Bank – this banking method is most convenient for US users as the payments are made free to all US banks.
 Here, the US bank account deposit must be showcased in US dollars.

-- PayPal – it’s the immediate transfer method and the most convenient for the majority of Upwork users.
+• PayPal – it’s the immediate transfer method and the most convenient for the majority of Upwork users.
 Still, with PayPal, the minimum deposit is $1, whereas the maximum deposit is $10,000 – per transaction.

+• Payoneer – this banking method falls in the line of Upwork’s fast transfers.
+It takes up to 2 working days for the money to transfer to your account.
 For this, $2 is the Upwork fees for freelancers, but the fee can vary, depending on the location.
 This banking method is convenient for non-US freelancers, though it is not all-around available for all countries.

 Experienced Upwork Freelancers’ Preferred Payment Methods

 The most used banking method on Upwork has to be PayPal, mainly due to its instant transfer feature.
 But be aware that even though nifty, PayPal is still unavailable in many countries.
-So, to get the best payment options closer to each budding freelancer, we consulted the freelancing pros – and below are the top payment Upwork options they chose.
+So, to get the best upwork payment protection options closer to each budding freelancer, we consulted the freelancing pros – and below are the top payment Upwork options they chose.

-- Direct to Local Bank – A recommended method for transactions under $200.
+1. Direct to Local Bank – A recommended method for transactions under $200.

-- Payoneer – Ideal for transactions over $200.
+2. Payoneer – Ideal for transactions over $200.
 Payoneer has higher conversion rates than any local bank.
 Plus for 3 or 4-figure transactions, Upwork will let you transfer more money at a lower fee.

 If working on Upwork, it is not advised to go outside the platform and choose third-party payment options, as you might lose your credibility as an Upwork freelancer, and might even get your profile blocked, due to discussing illicit and unverified payment options.

+Upwork comes with several features every freelancer ought to know beforehand.
 All platform features aim to simplify the communication between the client and freelancers, and monitor the project – start to finish.
 Some of these tools include:

 Upwork Time Tracker

+This feature refers to the way clients and freelancers manage the project in real-time.
 It basically indicates how long a freelancer spends working on their project.
 Every freelancer also has a work diary to log all working hours of the day.
 To further verify their active work, freelancers might be asked to provide screenshots of the project’s evolution.
 To use the hour tracking option, users need to download the designated Upwork time-tracking software to process all information.

 This way, Upwork prevents scams and builds trust among both sides.